NoobTaco/NoobTacoUI/README.md

 ### Elite Frames

-These overlays are the original ingame frames.
-They are designed to work with [NoobTacoUI](https://github.com/NoobTaco/NoobTacoUI), however you can use them with any unnitframe.
+These overlays are the original in game frames.
+They are designed to work with [NoobTacoUI](https://github.com/NoobTaco/NoobTacoUI), however you can use them with any unitframe.

 ![image](https://user-images.githubusercontent.com/1172935/96930063-f2a8b480-146f-11eb-896c-c708575199ff.png)